naoina/kocha/docs/middleware.md

 ### RequestLoggingMiddleware *([godoc]({{ site.godoc }}#RequestLoggingMiddleware))*

-RequestLoggingMiddleware will output the access log.
+RequestLoggingMiddleware will output an access log.
 This is for development purposes.